Rosatom: 2017 ruthenium plume controversy

+Other events (2017–2023)

 On 28 June 2017, The Financial Times criticized Rosatom for lack of transparency regarding an alleged expansionist agenda through its role as a "Kremlin-controlled company".
 On 20 March 2018, this criticism was underlined by the Bellona Foundation, who focused on the scarce data available on Rosatom's progress in Sudan.

 On 20 August 2020, Rosatom marked the 75th anniversary of the Russian nuclear industry.
-As part of the celebration, Rosatom launched its rebranding campaign “United Rosatom,” which made subsidiaries in the nuclear industry utilize the Rosatom's Moebius strip logo.
+As part of the celebration, Rosatom launched its rebranding campaign "United Rosatom," which made subsidiaries in the nuclear industry utilize the Rosatom's Möbius strip logo.
 In 2020, Rosatom set a goal of tripling its revenue to ₽4 trillion by 2030, 40% of which is set to come from new lines of business, with primarily focus on sustainable tech.
+In 2020, Rosatom approved an updated strategy with the intent to branch into 100 new business areas, including nuclear medicine, composites, wind energy, hydrogen, waste management, additive technology, and production of hydrogen.